ac812/mcb-python/docs/_build/html/_sources/practical2.md

 # Further programming in Python

 ## Aim
-The aim of this practical is to build upon the Python syntax and concepts we learn in [Practical 1](practical1).
+The aim of this practical is to build upon the Python syntax and concepts we learn in [Practical 1](practical1) and explore further programming concepts and Python functionality.

 ## Objectives
 During this practical you will learn how to:
 * create your own functions
-*
+* use NumPy arrays and perform different operations with them

 ## Instructions